 - Place the sausage mixture in the centre of the pastry.

-- Brush the top of the roll with the egg yolk, sprinkle with salt and pop into the oven for 40mins.
+- Turn the Sausage Dinner Roll over on to a baking sheet (I use a silicone baking mat).
+Brush the top of the roll with the Worcestershire Sauce glaze, sprinkle with salt and pop into the oven for 40mins.

 - Serve piping hot with your choice of veggies and gluten free gravy.